ethpwn/ethpwn/docs/docs/ethpwn/getting_started.md

 contract_a_instance = contract_a.get_contract_at(0x1234)
 ```

-In both cases, `ethpwn` uses this information to associate the address of the contract with the contract metadata, and provides a `Contract` instance which can be used to interact with the contract using the [Web3](https://web3py.readthedocs.io/en/stable/) API.
+In both cases, `ethpwn` associates the address of the contract with the contract metadata, and provides a `Contract` instance which can be used to interact with the contract using the [Web3](https://web3py.readthedocs.io/en/stable/) API.

 #### Interacting with smart contracts